 Sugisaki Hana has also received an acting trophy from the Japan Academy.
 She won the Best Supporting Actress award.
 While Miyazawa’s character – Futaba – is strong and resilient, Azumi is shy and passive.
 But facing her first real challenge in life, Azumi can be as strong and determined as her mom.
 Plenty of dramatic scenes for Sugisaki to shine, and she’s a perfect match to Miyazawa.

 The male characters – Kazuhiro (Odagiri), Takumi (Matsuzaka Tori), and Takimoto (Suruga Taro) – are overshadowed by the two main female characters, but it works perfectly for the film.
 Bathwater is, after all, about a strong, independent woman.

-For those who prefer light comedy with romance and lots of laughs, Bathwater seems unappealing, but I invite you to watch it - you'll realize that some movies are also meant for serious reflection.
+For those who prefer light comedy with romance and lots of laughs, Her Love Boils Bathwater seems unappealing, but I invite you to watch it – you’ll realize that some movies are also meant for serious reflection.

 |Acting:||(5.0 / 5)|